pmland/Ignite2024-Lab411/LabInstructions/Exercise-1.md

   ![Context menu showing option to Open in integrated Terminal](./images/Exercise-1-terminal.png)

-- To publish the web app, run the command in the opened terminal, run dotnet publish -c Release -o ./bin/Publish
+- **To publish the web app, run the command in the opened terminal, run dotnet publish -c Release -o ./bin/Publish**
-- Right click on bin--> publish folder and select Deploy to webApp option
+- Right click on **bin--> Publish** folder and select Deploy to webApp option

 - Press Deploy